 Digital Copiers/Scanners.
 Health Care Components using digital copiers, scanners, fax machines, and other equipment that stores PHI, even temporarily, must verify that appropriate data security features (e.g., encryption, overwriting) are enabled.
 In addition, before such equipment is returned to the vendor, transferred, surplussed, or otherwise disposed of, the Health Care Component must take steps to ensure the hard drive is destroyed or completely overwritten.
 These steps may include, but are not limited to, notifying the Purchasing Department to impose these requirements on the vendor during the contracting process or working with IT Security prior to retiring, disposing of, transferring, or surplussing the device to ensure the PHI is removed.
 (See Privacy-33, Purchasing or Leasing Equipment.)

+Health Care Components should have a Service Level Agreement in place with IT if any of these steps are delegated to IT or another University Department.

 D. Theft or Loss.
 The theft or loss of any document, electronic medical record, or device containing Protected Health Information (including those owned by the individual) shall be reported immediately to the University Privacy Official and HIPAA Security Officer, as appropriate, and any person designated by the Health Care Component so that mitigation and reporting options can be considered and implemented as soon as possible.
 (See Privacy-34, Security Breaches).
 Report to Local Law Enforcement is expected in case of theft.

 III.
 REFERENCES